 Leads could also be generated:

-This step (combined with lead generation) can also be called prospecting since you’re actively finding sales prospects.
+This step (combined with lead generation) can also be called prospecting since you’re actively seeking out sales prospects.

-Your reps may spend a significant amount of time on Twitter and LinkedIn, finding common ground with prospects, or looking into recent achievements—anything to find a conversational opening for the next step.
+Your reps may spend a significant amount of time on social media platforms like Twitter and LinkedIn, finding common ground with prospects, or looking into recent achievements—anything to find a conversational opening for the next step.
 They may also speak to contacts at an organization, looking for the best person to talk to.

 This is the sales process step people tend to associate with salespeople: that first phone call from a rep, asking for a moment of your time.
 In fact, initial contact can happen in a variety of ways, including —phone, email, text and social media are all options.

-Cold Calls: Cold calls, though routinely proclaimed dead by blog posts across the internet, are still alive and well.
+Cold Calls: Cold calls, though routinely proclaimed dead by blog posts across the internet, are still alive and well and part of many teams' sales processes.
 The Rain Group found that 69% of buyers accepted cold calls from sales reps in the last year.

-With the right training, experience and script any sales rep can control the conversation on a sales call.
-Cold calls are also preferred by high-level buyers: the Rain Group found that more than half of senior-level buyers would rather get a phone call than an email.
+With the right training, experience and script any sales rep can control the conversation on a sales call, without much risk or time wasted.
+Cold calls are also preferred by high-level buyers and decision makers: the Rain Group found that more than half of senior-level buyers would rather get a phone call than an email.

 Read our cold calling scripts article for more ideas.

 Cold Emails: Cold emails are scalable: if your sales team hasn’t got the resources to make a high volume of calls, cold emails can help you get in front of the same number of prospects quickly—more quickly, in fact, than making calls to the same number of people.
-Interestingly, overall, The Rain Group found that prospects tend to prefer cold emails to calls.
+Interestingly, overall, The Rain Group found that prospects tend to prefer cold emails to calls, especially gatekeepers (who are more likely who you’ll be interacting with at the beginning.

 You have to be careful not to be spammy, however.
 The trick, according to Heather R Morgan, CEO of Salesfolk, a company that produces cold emails, is for reps to thoroughly research their prospects, and remember that their goal is to start a conversation with a prospect, not launch into a one-sided pitch.